-The subdirectories and the files with extension ".ddt" for program EARTH (or ".dd3" for program EARTH-3) from the current directory are screened in the special window.
-You may choose a data file.
-Program EARTH (or EARTH-3) loads the block structure from the selected file.
-You may continue the simulation process for this structure from the state recorded in the selected file.
+The subdirectories and the files with extension ".ddt" from the current directory are screened in the special window.
+You can choose a data file.
+Program EARTH loads the block structure from the selected file.
+You can continue the simulation process for this structure from the state recorded in the selected file.
 The time parameters (interval and step) should be specified.
 If a file with initial data is specified then the specifications made before for a file with initial structure and a file for output structure are cancelled.
 The same actions are performed if you choose mode "Simulation of Block Dynamics" with a file with initial data specified.
 If this file is not selected then calculations will be performed with zero initial conditions.